0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 - *Tracking and examination:* The Azure infrastructure was meticulously configured to seamlessly ingest log sources from a multitude of resources into a dedicated log analytics workspace.
 Leveraging the advanced capabilities of Microsoft Sentinel, sophisticated attack maps were meticulously constructed, meticulously triggering highly precise alerts and meticulously generating comprehensive incidents, all meticulously derived from the meticulously collected and meticulously analyzed data.

-- *Security metrics measurement:* I monitored the unsecured environment for a full day, noting important security measurements during that time.
+- *Tracking and evaluating security metrics:* I monitored the unsecured environment for a full day, noting important security measurements during that time.
 This served as a starting point for comparison once I applied security improvements.

-- *Incident response and remediation:* Following the resolution of incidents and identification of vulnerabilities, I proceeded to fortify the environment by implementing security best practices and incorporating Azure-specific recommendations.
+- *Addressing and resolving security incidents:* Following the resolution of incidents and identification of vulnerabilities, I proceeded to fortify the environment by implementing security best practices and incorporating Azure-specific recommendations.

-- *Post-remediation analysis:* An additional 24-hour period was dedicated to the meticulous re-observation of the environment, facilitating a comprehensive evaluation of the security metrics.
+- *Analysis after implementing remediation measures:* An additional 24-hour period was dedicated to the meticulous re-observation of the environment, facilitating a comprehensive evaluation of the security metrics.
 The resulting data was then meticulously juxtaposed with the initial baseline, enabling a rigorous comparative analysis.

 The metrics we will show are:
 - SecurityEvent (Windows Event Logs)